 Even though most of the crap he goes through is his own damned fault, Jack Vincennes is so completely, utterly screwed up that he goes from despicable, all the way through pathetic and comes out being pitiful.

 Matt Reynolds.
-Unless you think smoking a little pot should result in having your career and life destroyed, then being exploited by the very guys who did it to you, which then results in your murder.
+Unless you think being set up for the "Movie Premiere Pot Bust," having your career and life destroyed, then being exploited by the very guys who did it to you, which then results in your murder.